isomerpages/govtech-stp/_travellers-from-australia/00a-atp-requirements-and-process.md

 #### Pre-Departure

 Prior to departing for Singapore, a visitor holding an Air Travel Pass must:
-- remain in Australia in the last 14 consecutive days before departing for Singapore;
+- remain in Australia (excluding Victoria state) in the last 14 consecutive days before departing for Singapore;
 - monitor his/her health status before departure;
 - book an accommodation in Singapore to serve out his/her isolation period for 1-2 days while waiting for his/her post-arrival COVID-19 polymerase chain reaction (PCR) test result<sup>1</sup>.
 The accommodation<sup>2</sup> must be non-residential and must be an individual room with an attached toilet;
 - check that his/her mobile device is compatible<sup>3</sup> with the TraceTogether app and [download](https://tracetogether.gov.sg/) it on his/her mobile device<sup>4</sup>; and
 - submit his/her health, travel history, and accommodation declarations electronically via the [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard), no earlier than three days prior to his/her date of arrival in Singapore.

 Visitors are also strongly encouraged to [register and pre-pay](https://safetravel.changiairport.com/#/) for their post-arrival COVID-19 PCR test prior to departing for Singapore.

-In the event that the visitor is unable to payment before departing to Singapore, please ensure that he/she has a mobile phone with an activated line upon arrival, as on-site payment would typically require an OTP being sent to the phone.

 When checking in at the departure airport, the visitor must present to the airline staff:
 - a valid Air Travel Pass approval letter (electronic or physical copy) for the specified period of entry into Singapore;